LadyAethera/avrae-docs/Spells/Hex.md

 # Hex (non SRD Warlock)
 *by Aethera#2228*

 Spits out Hex text, subtracts a spell from your spell slots.
 Will display failure if counter is zero.
 Displays remaining spell slots.
 Doesn't check Hex is on your spell list.
+If you don't want to have to type the level each time, replace the first line of code with {{level = #}} and save the alias again.

-Usage: `!hex`
+Usage: `!hex -l #`

 ### Code
 ```